So, I’ve just received the second piece of art to be put permanently on my skin.

 Back?
-Okay, i hunted down the dialouge, found the right episode.
-The dialouge he relates doesn’t exist. probably got chopped.
+Okay, i hunted down the dialogue, found the right episode.
+The dialogue he relates doesn’t exist.
+Probably got chopped.
 But the picture used for this tattoo?
 Came from the same set, same type of scene, if it wasn’t filmed as part of it, it was probably later the same day.
 This picture comes from a scene he filmed some short time after being EMOTIONALLY DESTROYED.

 You know what?
 Take any 10 scenes from the entire season.
 Ask anyone, which one is Wil obviously upset and not able to focus during?
 No one will know.
 You can’t tell.
 Because even as a kid, “emotionally compromised” , he got up on stage, and DID HIS FUCKING JOB.